GNRGROUP/Jasperreports_odoo/README.md

 This Module Gives The Features for creating Jasper Reports

 ##### Changelog
+14.0.0.1.3 - GNR
+- Use document name as filename
+- Export XLS in one page

 14.0.0.1.2 - GNR
 Improvement (with intention to print one report at a time)
 - Update Jasper Report Lib to 6.17